jjrom/resto/README.md

 * PostgreSQL (v9.0+) with **hstore** and **unaccent** extensions
 * PostGIS (v1.5.1+)

-Note: RESTo could work with lower version of the specified requirements.
+Note: resto could work with lower version of the specified requirements.
 However there is no guaranty of success and unwanted result may occured !

-Install RESTo database
+Install resto database
 ----------------------

-RESTo installs a PostgreSQL database named 'resto2'.
+resto installs a PostgreSQL database named 'resto2'.

 The 'resto' database is created with PostGIS and hstore extension enabled within the 'public' schema.